dSupertramp/AItrika/README.md

 Breast cancer genes: beyond BRCA1 and BRCA2.
 ```

-You can get other informations, like the associations between genes and diseases:
+You can get other informations, like the associations between genes and diseases using a RAG (Retrieval Augmented Generation):

 ```python
 ## Prepare the documents